pratheeshkumar99/aarp-health-theme-analyzer/README.md

     By precomputing summaries, the system reduces each article to a few sentences, which in turn minimizes the token overhead during the clustering step.
 Passing concise summaries to the clustering LLM (often a more powerful, paid API) makes clustering faster, more accurate, and less prone to hallucination, while also lowering the cost and computation compared to feeding full-length articles into the clustering model.

+### 4. Clustering & Tagging (`cluster.py` and `tagger.py`)

+- **Purpose:** Group articles with similar summaries into coherent themes, assigning each article to a theme that best represents its content.

+- **How It Works:**

+    First, the clustering module converts the DataFrame of article IDs and summaries into a list of `Article` objects.
+To keep each LLM prompt within token limits, articles are split into small batches (default size: 5).
+For each batch, the system constructs a prompt containing two JSON sections: one listing all previously discovered theme names (`existing_themes_json`), and another listing the batch’s articles with their IDs and summaries (`new_articles_json`).
+The LLM is instructed to first map any new article into an existing theme if it fits, then group multiple articles under a new theme if they share a common topic, and only assign a unique theme if no grouping is possible.
+This dynamic, priority-based approach ensures stable, consistent themes over time and prevents unnecessary fragmentation.

+    The LLM’s response is parsed via a `PydanticOutputParser` into a `ThemeMap` object containing `doc_to_theme` (mapping article IDs to theme names) and `new_theme_names` (any newly coined themes).
+If the raw output is malformed, an `OutputFixingParser` automatically corrects it.
+After each batch, the newly assigned themes update the global `article_to_theme` dictionary, and any new theme names are added to the set of known themes, with a progress message indicating how many themes have been discovered so far.

+    Finally, once all batches have been processed, a helper function `reformat_results` transforms the flat mapping (article → theme) into a mapping of each theme to its list of article IDs.
+The result is saved as `results/cluster_results.json` (theme → article URLs).
+Also, `results/document_keywords.json` is generated to capture top keywords for each article, providing a quick accurately content reflection.
+By using concise summaries, batching, and dynamic prompts, this approach keeps each LLM call efficient, minimizes token usage, and reduces hallucination risk, while producing clear, human-readable themes for downstream analysis.